04 Jan 2018 Ultimate Thailand Island Hopping Guide

 Koh Jum is one of those off the beaten islands in the Krabi region, but not as frequented as the mainland or string of islands that are typically featured by tourism outfits in Krabi.
 This makes for a real slice of paradise that is quiet, authentic and filled with gorgeous vistas, beaches and places you will have mostly to yourself.

 Koh Jum is very laid back with just the right amount of beach bars and restaurants to keep you entertained and feed in your visits.
-But what you will get instead are long and wild beaches, small villages and eateries, and less crowds or even beaches all to yourself depending on the time of year you visit.
+But what you will get instead are long and wild beaches, small villages and eateries, and fewer crowds or even beaches all to yourself depending on the time of year you visit.
 If your idea of travel to an exotic locale without the massive crowds of Krabi, then head out south to Koh Jum.

 Koh Phi Phi